oasysgames/oasys-docs/docs/techdocs/02-build/01-hub-layer-node.md

 id: hub-layer
 ---

 # Hub-Layer node build

+## Check Requirements

+Please Check [Validator_Requirements](https://docs.oasys.games/docs/techdocs/build/requirements) Prior to setup.

 ## Express Setup

 Note that We've tested Express Setup on CentOS, so command may differ on other OS.
+You can run any Linux OS for nodes.

 ### 1. Check command `unzip` and `wget` is installed